What is A/B Testing? How it Works and When to Use It

 User Segmentation

 User segmentation is the process of creating a subset of specific users for your A/B tests.
 These user groups are based on customers of similar behavioral or demographic traits.
-In many A/B tests, you want to know how a particular group of customers reacts to changes that will affect them.
+In many A/B tests, you want to know that will affect them.
 In these cases, testing a broad range of customers may actually dilute the result from the segment you wish to target.

 Imagine you’re considering aesthetic changes to your product’s chatbot.
 You know that customers who have used your product for more than three months are extremely unlikely to use the feature, so including them in an A/B test doesn’t make sense.
 Instead, you should create a segment of users who have used your product for fewer than three months to get the best sense of how your design changes affect those who will be using it.